The Best Hiking & Backpacking Boots of 2023

 4. Merrell Moab 2

-This pair of hiking boots are made from 100% leather and mesh which means they are made to last and are not made from cheap material that you can not rely on.
-The soles are also made from Vibram rubber which means it is tough and can take a beating.
+This pair of hiking boots are made from 100% leather and mesh which means they will last.
+The soles are also made from Vibram rubber which can take a beating.
 If you are looking for a tough new pair of hiking boots, these just might be the ones for you.

-5. Columbia Men's Newton Ridge Plus
+5. Columbia Newton Ridge Plus II

-The warmth factor is impressive, trudging through snow and yet still nice warm feet, importantly, no entry by water.
+The warmth factor is impressive, trudging through snow and yet still nice warm feet; importantly, no entry by water.
 Compared to previously tested boots, these feel light and the soles shed any attempts from mud to cling on.

 The sole is soft and durable, on really rough surfaces the feeling has been nice and smooth, used on snow the boots give a good level of stability.

-6. Keen Targhee II Mid
+6. Keen Targhee III Mid

 These Keen boots are the ideal choice if you are looking for tough backpacking boots that are waterproof and at the same time extremely breathable.
 They come at an affordable price and they are reasonably light which makes them suitable for backpacking trips.
 However, for more demanding rough terrains, you might want to check our other suggestions.Read more

-Keen recommends ordering half a size bigger than your usual boot size, as these will fit you better. (read more about this below in the ‘How to ensure you hiking boots fit’ section).
+Keen recommends ordering half a size bigger than your usual boot size, as these will fit you better.

 These boots are made from %100 leather which means that not only are they waterproof but also will hold up against abrasions or anything else mother nature can throw at them.
-For more protection on extreme cold weather conditions, you should consider investing in high-quality hiking socks.
-These will provide you more comfort while hiking.

 7. Timberland Euro Hiker

 When it comes to the classic hiking boot, the Timberland name has long been associated with rugged durability, comfort, and protection from the elements.
-The Euro Hiker Boots serve this reputation well and will serve any hiker no matter what kind of environment they may encounter.Read more
+The Euro Hiker boots serve this reputation well and will serve any hiker no matter what kind of environment they may encounter.Read more

 If sized correctly, these boots are superb at offering support for your feet, arches, ankles and honestly the rest of the body as well.
 They are flexible enough to move with you and strong enough to give you the firm support you need, especially in the weaker ankle area.

 With proper care and maintenance, these hiking boots provide great protection against water, slush, and snow.
-The thick rubber sole protects your feet from sharp objects on the ground, and the reinforced toe guard makes is hard to do any significant damage to the toe area.
+The thick rubber sole protects your feet from sharp objects on the ground, and the reinforced toe guard makes it hard to do any significant damage to the toe area.